LKummer/Lander/doc/content/_index.md

       to: 'guide/quickstart/'
       color: 'accent'
 introduction:
-  title: 'Create Beautiful Landing and Documentation Sites'
+  title: 'Documentation should not be rocket science'
   text: >
-    Have you ever found yourself searching the documentation of a new library for guidance?
-This theme makes sure your users never will.
+    Have you ever found yourself lost in the documentation of a new library?
+    Lander ensures your users never will.
   cards:
-    - title: 'Open Source'
-      text: >
-        Use for free under GPL 3.0 with full sources available on Github.
-    - title: 'Ease the Landing'
-      text: >
-        Ease the learning curve with UX designed around learning.
-    - title: 'Control the Search'
+    - title: 'Easy Launch'
-      text: >
-        Modern search engine optimizations make sure your project is discoverable.
+      text: 'Easy to build and deploy with Hugo.'
-    - title: 'Scale Globally'
+    - title: 'Search Booster'
-      text: >
-        Create translations and support right to left languages.
+      text: 'Modern SEO, perfect Lighthouse score.'
-    - title: 'Target All Screens'
+    - title: 'Your Payload'
-      text: >
-        Make your content available anywhere, on all screen sizes.
+      text: 'Built for unique customization.'
-    - title: 'Reach Everyone'
+    - title: 'Smooth Landing'
-      text: >
-        Ensure your project is accessible for everyone.
+      text: 'Convert more visitors to users.'
 bottom:
-  title: 'Get Started Today'
-  text: 'Check out the guides to get up quickly.'
+  title: 'Launch with Lander'
+  text: 'Deploy in minutes'
   buttons:
     - label: 'Read the Guides'
       to: 'guide/'